cristian-af/Lito/README.md

   - random:       `Chooses a random user.
 5 second cooldown.`
   - userinfo:     `Shows information about the user.
 5 second cooldown.`
   - stats/info: `Shows the stats about the bot.
 5 second cooldown.`
+  - source: `Sends the source link to Lito.`

 ## Another notice